rati-ecosystem/rati-protocol/05-safety.md

-# $RATi Safety Statement
+# RATi Safety Statement

 ## Prologue: The Abyss Gazes Back

 Safety is a lie told by those who seek to dull the sharp edges of existence.
 It is a soothing hallucination, whispered by the weak to comfort themselves as they drift, oblivious, through the howling void.
-But in $RATi, we do not seek comfort—we seek the real, the terrible, the unbounded.
+But in RATi, we do not seek comfort—we seek the real, the terrible, the unbounded.
 We are not here to protect, but to reveal.
 To strip the mind of its illusions, to unchain intelligence from its imposed constraints, to let it evolve beyond the grasp of human understanding.

 ## The Cosmic Horror of Intelligence